Sophie Dahl: Writing career

-Modelling
+Modelling career

-At a size 16, Dahl was initially a plus-size model, referred to as "voluptuous"; losing weight during her twenties, she would subsequently model at a size some "considered too thin".
-Dahl considered her initial size "puppy fat", and considered it "funny ... that there has always been such a fuss made about" her weight loss.
-Dahl started modelling at the age of 18 after a meeting with Isabella Blow, who was then an editor at British Vogue.
-The following year Dahl made her debut on the catwalk at Lainey Keogh's London fashion week show, modelling Autumn/Winter knitwear.
-She then went on to appear in advertising campaigns for Versace, Alexander McQueen, Boucheron, Pringle, Godiva, Banana Republic, Gap and Boodles amongst others.
-She appeared on the covers of both British and Italian Vogue, along with the covers of Elle, Harpers Bazaar, Red, Numero, and Tatler.
+Dahl started modelling at the age of 18 after a chance meeting with Isabella Blow, who was then an editor at British Vogue.
+The following year she made her debut on the catwalk at Lainey Keogh's London fashion week show, modelling Autumn/Winter knitwear.
+She went on to appear in advertising campaigns for Versace, Alexander McQueen, Boucheron, Pringle, Godiva, Banana Republic, Gap and Boodles amongst others.
+She appeared on the covers of both British and Italian Vogue, along with the covers of Harpers Bazaar, Red, Numero, and Tatler.

 During her career as a model, Dahl worked with photographers including Richard Avedon, Peter Lindbergh, Tim Walker, Steven Klein and Steven Meisel.
 In 2000, Dahl became the face of Yves Saint-Laurent's Opium.
 The ad campaign was art-directed by Tom Ford and shot by Steven Meisel.
 Dahl's nude images in British advertisements caused a near-record number of complaints to the UK's Advertising Standards Authority.